LORD BYRON

 B ponders and plans

-B: mmm - perchance, I shall sit it out in Athens for aye, six months as I need more material for my Epic - plus I am not yet a competent Italoquist - (a hefty round of strawberries hits the window).
-My somewhat encumbering Fletcher (smiles at F) - you shall be the advance party - take my letters and deeds - and Hobhouse's marbles - Hanson will honour your backpay and supply you with a small farm or mill on upon your return - or perhaps a tavern near Rochdale?
+B: mmm - perchance, I shall sit it out in Athens for aye, six months as I need more material for my Epic - plus I am not yet a competent Italoquist - (a hefty round of strawberries hits the window) - Fletcher!! - ah, there you are, my somewhat encumbering yeoman (smiles, with affection) - you shall be the advance party - take my letters and deeds - and Hobhouse's marbles - Hanson will honour your back-pay and supply you with a small farm or mill on upon your return - or perhaps a tavern near Rochdale?

 F: I should prefer to be in dear Newstead my Lord (starts packing) - I shall have to bid farewell to my mistresses - and the washer-women

-B: Be sure to, 'ere curses will be heaped - like my coals- upon your head (pats F on the shoulder) - get thee home to pots of beer, beef cheeks, tea, soft beds and English as she is properly spake - Off, off to the seat of my ancestors - by way of Malta (gives F a gold crown) there my good fellow- although you're a linguistic chauvinist, you have served me very faithfully
+B: Be sure to, 'ere curses will be heaped - like my coals - upon your head (pats F on shoulder) - get thee home to pots of beer, beef cheeks, tea, soft beds and English as she is properly spake - off, off to the seat of my ancestors! (gives F a gold crown) - there my good fellow - you have served me very faithfully

 A juicy tomato lands on B's latest MS